 Why Some Artists Fail

-Many times artists fail because they try to offer and promote too many different styles.
+Artists often fail to sell art online because they try to offer and promote too many different styles.

-I see some artists have paintings of animals, still life, boats, and portraits they are trying to sell.
+Some artists have paintings of animals, still life, boats, and portraits that they are trying to sell.
 They might even use different mediums.

 Unless the artist has a team of marketers on their side, there will not be enough hours in the day to effectively promote their art.

-By having so many different styles, it might make it difficult for a person to know you are the artist of a piece they are admiring.
+Having so many different styles might make it difficult for a person to know you are the artist of a piece they admire.